 21. Ernakulam – Take A Train Journey

 If you’re wondering what to do in Kerala to experience a mix of nature and adventure, we got you the perfect answer!
 Take the scenic train ride on the Ernakulam-Kollam-Trivandrum route to witness the true natural beauty of the state of Kerala.
-You’ll be able to witness everything from the serene backwaters, pretty lakes, swaying coconut palms, to the enchanting tea gardens swishing past during your train ride.
+You’ll be able to witness everything from the serene backwaters, pretty lakes, and swaying coconut palms, to the enchanting tea gardens swishing past during your train ride.
 You can board the train from Ernakulam Town Railway Station.
 Additionally, the starting price of the ticket is INR 165 approximately.

 22. Periyar Lake – Go Bamboo Rafting

-The most famous forest reserve of Kerala has much more to offer than wildlife sighting and a ferry ride on the lake.
+The most famous forest reserve of Kerala has much more to offer than wildlife sightings and a ferry ride on the lake.
 The Periyar Wildlife Sanctuary offers the delightful experience of going bamboo rafting over the amber-hued Periyar Lake, which is undoubtedly one of the top things to do in Kerala, India for those looking for an offbeat experience.
 The ride shall take you through the sanctuary’s wilderness and give you a chance to have an up-close and personal encounter with Kerala’s flora and fauna, coupled with a little bit of hiking in the dense forest.
 You have a fair chance of spotting tigers and elephants at a close distance via the bamboo ride and the trek.
 Notably, the charge for bamboo rafting is INR 2000 per person.

 23. Varkala – Watch A Kathakali Performance

 Kathakali is a traditional dance that is performed in the southern state of India.
-The dancers dress up in colorful costumes and portray ancient stories through postures and expressions.
-If you are tired with sightseeing then you can enjoy an enchanting night watching a Kathakali performance that happens to be one of the best things to do in Varkala.
+The dancers dress up in colourful costumes and portray ancient stories through postures and expressions.
+If you are tired of sightseeing then you can enjoy an enchanting night watching a Kathakali performance that happens to be one of the best things to do in Varkala.
 This dance form is believed to emanate from the rivalry between two kings.

 24. Iringal Crafts Village – Admire The Local Art

-Nestled on the banks of the River Chaliyar, Iringal Crafts Village is sprawled in an area of 20 acres.
-Craftsmen and artisans here are always happy to display their products and also sell it to tourists.
+Nestled on the banks of the River Chaliyar, Iringal Crafts Village is sprawled over an area of 20 acres.
+Craftsmen and artisans here are always happy to display their products and also sell them to tourists.
 You will find art created with coconut shells, banana fibre, and other local materials that can be easily found in Kerala.
 Do not forget to buy some souvenirs as this will help the locals to survive and will also flourish Iringal handicrafts.